w3f/Grant-Milestone-Delivery/evaluations/tuxedoDApp_1_piewol.md

 3. Listing a Kitty for purchase works
 4. Purchasing a kitty works

 There is one issue in the frontend as it shows Kitties that already have been bought still as "for sale" so the UI support you in creating a TX to buy this even though it has just been bought and is actually no longer for sale.
 These transactions fail and it doesn't change the owner again.
+This is actually part of milestone 2 and thus this milestone is accepted.